drashland/website-v2/docs/sinco/v3.x/1_getting_started/2_about_sinco.md

 as Puppeteer.
 What sets Sinco apart is:

 - It is the first Deno browser automation tool
-- It doesn't try to install a specific chrome or firefox version on your computer
+- It does not try to install a specific Chrome or Firefox version on your computer
 - It is transparent: It will use the browser and version you already have installed.